THE FRENCH IN MEXICO

 Joseph-Louis Francois was with the French intervention in Mexico (the Maximilian Affair) in the 1860s.
 He also might have been very close to Queen Marie Antoinette before her execution.
 He most likely moved to New Mexico and Colorado after the war, as his son Mauricio Francois was born in Starkville, CO, 1875, a few miles from the New Mexico border, and he is buried there along with most of his seven sons.

+He was with the French intervention in Mexico (the Maximilian Affair) in the 1860s.
 See: A correspondência de Augustin-Louis Frélaut durante a intervenção francesa no México (1862-1867).
 Temporalidades da circulação e olhares sobre o comportamento das populações indígenas em face do conflito.
 By Gabriela Pellegrino Soares, Departamento de História – Universidade de São Paulo

 Gaban, Pedro Nicolas